Pedro Martínez: Early life

-Martínez grew up in the Dominican Republic in the Santo Domingo suburb of Manoguayabo.
+Pedro Jaime Martínez was born on October 25, 1971, in the Dominican Republic in the Santo Domingo suburb of Manoguayabo.
 He was the fifth of six siblings living in a palm wood house with a tin roof and dirt floors.
 His father, Pablo Jaime Abreu, worked odd jobs.
 His mother, Leopoldina Martínez, worked for traditionally wealthy families, washing their clothes.
-When Pedro was old enough to work, he held a job as a mechanic.
+When Martínez was old enough to work, he held a job as a mechanic.

-He did not have enough money to afford baseballs, so he improvised with oranges.
-His older brother, Ramón Martínez, was pitching at a Los Angeles Dodgers baseball camp in the Dominican Republic.
+Martínez did not have enough money to afford baseballs, so he improvised with oranges.
+His older brother Ramón, was pitching at a Los Angeles Dodgers baseball camp in the Dominican Republic.
 As a young teenager, Martínez carried his brother's bags at the camp.
 One day at the camp, Ramón Martínez clocked his 14-year-old brother's pitches at between 78 and 80 miles per hour.

 Martínez debuted professionally with the Tigres del Licey of the Dominican Winter League during the 1989–90 season.
 He then pitched briefly for the Azucareros del Este, before rejoining Licey in 1991–92 in a nine-player transaction that included George Bell, José Offerman and Julio Solano, among others.

-Career

-Los Angeles Dodgers
+Professional career

+Minor leagues

 Martínez was originally signed by the Dodgers as an amateur free agent in 1988.
 In his first season in the minors he was assigned to the Great Falls Dodgers where he worked with coach Guy Conti to develop a circle changeup which Conti had learned from Johnny Podres.
 Conti also worked with the young pitcher on his English and helped him assimilate to the United States; Martínez later described Conti as his "white daddy."
 As a minor leaguer in the Dodgers farm system, he was a highly touted prospect although some talent evaluators took issue with his "poise" despite his having a "great fastball and circle-changeup."

+Los Angeles Dodgers (1992–1993)

-He made his MLB debut on September 24, 1992, for the Dodgers against the Cincinnati Reds, working two scoreless innings of relief.
+Martínez made his MLB debut on September 24, 1992, for the Dodgers against the Cincinnati Reds, working two scoreless innings of relief.
 He made his first start for the Dodgers on September 30, taking the loss while giving up two runs in a 3–1 loss to the Reds.

-Although Pedro's brother Ramón, then a star pitcher for the Dodgers, declared that his brother was an even better pitcher than he, the younger Martínez was thought by manager Tommy Lasorda too small to be an effective starting pitcher at the MLB level; Lasorda used Pedro Martínez almost exclusively as a relief pitcher.
+Although Martínez's brother Ramón, then a star pitcher for the Dodgers, declared that his brother was an even better pitcher than he, the younger Martínez was thought by manager Tommy Lasorda too small to be an effective starting pitcher at the MLB level; Lasorda used Pedro Martínez almost exclusively as a relief pitcher.
 Lasorda was not the first to question Martínez's stature and durability; in the minor leagues, the then-135-pound pitcher was threatened with a $500 fine if he was caught running.
 Martínez turned in a strong 1993 season as the Dodgers' setup man, going 10–5 with a 2.61 ERA and 119 strikeouts, in 65 games; his 107 innings led all NL relievers.
-With the Dodgers in need of a second baseman after a contract dispute with Jody Reed, Martínez was traded to the Montreal Expos for Delino DeShields before the 1994 season.